Topological Higgs Amplitude Modes in Strongly Interacting Superfluids: Discussion and outlook

+Since the edge modes of Higgs type and Goldstone type illustrated in this work is of topological origin, we expect that they are robust against disorder \cite{peano2018topological} that (1) respect the inversion symmetry (2) and is sufficiently weak so that topological excitation band gap does not close and the system does not enter into other possible phases such as the Bose glass phase (where the topology of excitations may change dramatically).
+Ultimately, the fate and robustness of topological Higgs modes subject to disorder need a separate, series study in the future.
+We note that similar works on other bosonic topological system with disorder has been discussed recently \cite{akagi2020topological,wang2020bosonic}.

-\textit{Outlooks}.
-Thanks to the fast development of experimental techniques, the lattice-modulation spectroscopy can detects the Higgs mode, and the box trap with sharp boundary has been achieved in cold atom systems.
+Thanks to the fast development of experimental techniques, the Bragg spectroscopy \cite{bissbort2011detecting} and the lattice-modulation spectroscopy \cite{endres2012higgs} can detect the Higgs mode; and the box trap with sharp boundary has been achieved in cold atom systems \cite{gaunt2013bose}.
 We expect that the predicted topological Higgs amplitude edge modes can be observed as a sharp peak within the band gap in the spectroscopy.
 In this paper, our discussion are limited to the quadratic order, so that there is no coupling between these modes.
 By including higher order terms, interactions between the excitation modes can be considered.
 Then it is interesting to investigate the impacts of mode coupling on the stability of the highly localized Higgs and Goldstone edge excitations.
-It is also interesting to explore similar topological Higgs amplitude modes in other symmetry breaking systems, such as superconductors or quantum magnets.
+It is also interesting to explore similar topological Higgs amplitude modes in other symmetry breaking systems, such as superconductors and quantum magnets; in particular, for the latter, it is possible that the topological Higgs amplitude modes yield a nontrivial contribution to the thermal Hall effect, similarly to those resulting from the topological magnon \cite{katsura2010theory}.

-\textit{Acknowledgments}.
-We thanks Wei Yi, Jinyi Zhang and Zhe-Yu Shi for helpful comments.
-YD acknowledges the support by National Natural Science Foundation of China (under Grant No. 11625522) and the National Key R\&D Program of China (under Grants No. 2016YFA0301604 and No. 2018YFA0306501).